-- Connect each of the D Pad buttons to the Invention Board. - We used Pins 14, 16, 17, and 18.
-Again, it doesn't matter which numbered pins you use as we can change things in the code. - ▲ Don't overlap lines of tape.
-This can cause issues such as shorts and problems with digital signals.
+- Connect each of the D Pad buttons to the Touch Board. - We used Pins 14, 16, 17, and 18.
+Again, it doesn't matter which numbered pins you use as we can change things in the code.

+↑ Don't overlap lines of tape.
+This can cause issues shorts and mess up signals.
 When in doubt just redo a line.
 The tape should peel up and be reusable.